jon-dearaujo/rmi_file_sync/README.md

 rmi_file_sync
 =============

+College - Distributed systems class project

-java projects that download and upload files between herself using java rmi.
-The purpose is synchronize both file folders.
+java project that downloads and uploads files using java rmi technology.
+The purpose is to synchronize file folders in the network.

 Java involved thecnologies:
 -Threads
 -RMI
 -Swing*

 *The GUI isn't created.
-All system is running on console.
+The whole system is running on console.